This guide will give you an understanding of the Florida car accident laws. You will learn about:

 A statute of limitations puts a limit on how long you have to bring a lawsuit.
 After that time passes, you are forever barred from filing a car accident lawsuit.

 In Florida, the statute of limitations is governed by Florida Statutes §95.11.
-Under the law, for car accidents involving injuries, the statute of limitations is four years from the car accident.
+Under the law, for car accidents involving injuries, the statute of limitations is two years from the car accident.
 For car accidents involving death, the statute of limitations is two years from the date of death.
 If you do not bring a lawsuit before these times expire, you are forever barred from doing so.

 When Should You Hire a Personal Injury Lawyer